 Oak is a timber species revered in British culture.

-Associated with history, tradition, longevity, steadfastness, durability, toughness, and strength; across centuries we’ve anthropomorphised the ‘great Oak’ tree and it’s timber believing it represents us and that our lives are inextricably linked.
+Oak wood is associated with history, tradition, longevity, steadfastness, durability, toughness, and strength; across centuries we’ve anthropomorphised the ‘great Oak’ tree and it’s timber believing it represents us and that our lives are inextricably linked.

 It’s a timber species we all know so well that we don’t stop to question or ponder on it’s qualities, it’s properties, it’s potential and it’s limitations (does it really have any?!).
 We eat, sleep and dream in Oak and yet, more often than not, we take it for granted.

+Well not today.
 Today we’re going back to wood school to talk about our beloved Oak, starting with names…

 What’s in a name?